LGouellec/retriable-consumer-kafka-dotnet/README.md

 ## Build local images

-This repository contains some local docker images including :
+This repository contains some local docker images including:

-a simple producer a retriable consumer
+* a simple producer
+* a retriable consumer

-To build all images you just need to run :
+To build all images run:

 ``` bash
 docker-compose build